nat-laz/AlexaChatbot/README.md

 #### Objective:

-Create a program that simulates a customer support chat bot capable of providing responses to customer inquiries.
+This project simulates a customer support chat bot capable of responding to various customer inquiries for a real-world company.
+The chatbot provides assistance on topics such as technical issues, product information, billing, and more.

 ## AlexaChatbot

-Awesome chatbot for Amazon Alexa smart speaker
+An awesome chatbot designed for Amazon Alexa smart speakers to enhance customer support interactions.

 ### Team members